 When is the best time to have my pregnancy photographed?

-Of course each woman and each pregnancy is different – some women may deliver as early as 28 weeks whereas others will carry for 40 or even more weeks so there will be variations but as a general guideline the best time to schedule your pregnancy session is around 30-36 weeks, when the tummy is nice and round.
+Of course each woman and each pregnancy is different – some women may deliver as early as 28 weeks whereas others will carry for 40 or even more weeks so there will be variations but as a general guideline the best time to schedule your pregnancy session is around 30-36 weeks, when the puku is nice and round.

-If you stay relatively tiny when pregnant you may prefer to schedule your session later on during your pregnancy, between 36-38 weeks but don’t leave it too late incase bub arrives a little earlier than expected.
+If you stay relatively tiny when pregnant you may prefer to schedule your session later on during your pregnancy, between 36-38 weeks but don’t leave it too late in case bub arrives a little earlier than expected.

 WHERE ARE THE PHOTOGRAPHS TAKEN?